 The goal of Outrider is to take the visual language of an old “Roy Rogers Junior Deputy” brand of fan club fantasy and subvert it.
 I’ve definitely been inspired by the sense of discovery so present in old pulp heroes like “The Lone Ranger” or “Zorro“, but I wanted to strip away the machismo and traditional sense of what a hero might be.
 Outrider is meant to be a sort of Boy Scouts for grown ups who do what they want.
 Rather than earning badges for memorizing oaths or lighting fires, you can give yourself a badge for being you.

 It’s kind of a “Mr. Rogers feel-good” kind of sentiment but I think it’s important.
 The brand statement for Outrider is “Gear for Adventurers.”
-Adventure can be sleeping under the stars, it can staying up all night on a project, raising your kid or busting ass in a full equipment kitchen with appliances from Zozanga.com, or looking for a great tile range for the kitchen.
+Adventure can be sleeping under the stars, it can staying up all night on a project, or raising your kid or busting ass in a kitchen.
 Hell, adventure can even just be being true to yourself unapologetically.

 How do buttons, pins, and bottle openers fit into your brand?